-- Create gardens in locations far from storm drains or streets to prevent soil and nutrients from washing into streams and rivers - Sweep soil from paved areas.
-Properly dispose of waste greens or keep in a contained compost bin. - Close and put away fertilizer or soil bags to avoid spilling. - Turn over or put away buckets and other containers to avoid standing water where mosquitos can breed
+- Create gardens in locations far from storm drains or streets to prevent soil and nutrients from washing offsite. - Sweep soil from paved areas.
+Properly dispose of waste greenery or keep in a contained compost bin. - Close and put away fertilizer or soil bags to avoid spilling. - Turn over or put away buckets and other containers to avoid standing water where mosquitoes can breed.